szzhouxd/PlanetSimulator/README.md

 # PlanetSimulator
-A physical simulation of celestial motion for fun.
+A cross-platform physical simulator of celestial motion for fun.

+This program is written in C++, powered by SDL2.

+For compiling details, look at the Makefile.